 A crucial aspect of this project is the use of digital image formats to homogenise the materials in the collection.
 Just as Warburg used photographs to epistemologically equalise images of different formats and techniques (, p.
 278), researchers working with digital images keep images in digital formats, such as PNG and JPG, in their folders, organised in different categories.
 These digital formats homogenise elements from diverse sources enabling comparisons, juxtapositions, and contrasts.
 However, this homogenization process also reveals discrepancies between archival practices: such as differences in image quality, colour correction, white balance, cropping, etc. As Johanna Drucker has pointed out, these operations involve unavoidable mediations between visual sources and their digital equivalents, which take place even in the cases of natively digital sources, since, between copies, compressions, and format changes, there are always transformations that “embody interpretation” and can affect computational analyses (, p.
 8).
 The Carguero image collection is composed of photographed or scanned images from physical works such as bookplates, paintings, murals, sculptures, graffiti, stickers, as well as books, magazines, newspapers, loose sheets, paintings, engravings, etc. hosted in different digital repositories in various file formats (JPG, PNG, PDF, etc.).
 In our project, this myriad of sources is converted to a unifying format to form the collection: JPG images, and proportionally resized to fit the constraints of our interface.

 In the first stages of research in preparation for this paper, the images from the Carguero collection were put in relation to each other in intuitive ways, by following practices that tried to emulate Warburg’s montages.
 One of the first solutions we attempted, in order to adapt Warburg's panels to digital environments, was to create panels with black-fabric-like backgrounds in the image processing software Photoshop, over which we arranged the images according to the spatial relationships suggested by previously constructed categories of analysis.
 In a second iteration, we used the Aventura.js library, writen by one of the authors, to adapt the panels made in Photoshop by defining clickable "areas" on the images, which allowed users to navigate the collection and jump through related panels.
 After multiple experiments, we improved the library, which was originally created to make interactive fiction and electronic literature, to implement the principles we previously exposed.
 The new version presented here is an attempt to streamline the process of creating panels with Aventura.js by using a dataset containing a list of categorical metadata about each image, and some predefined data visualisation conventions and helper functions that standardise the ways of organising and presenting the collection.
 As we will show, we developed a method to partially automate the creation of panels and narrative paths.
-The hermeneutic layer of this article presents more technical details about such process.
+The hermeneutic layer of this article presents more technical details about such a process.